Building your first Chat app - Part 1: Laying the groundwork

 The folder contains an assets and translations folder, plus a manifest.json and README.md file.
 You can add as many files as you need when you're building your app, but for now it's all you need to start building an app.

 Because it's an iframe app, you can host the app in Zendesk Chat or on a remote server with any technology stack you prefer.
-If you're only using client-side technologies like Handlebars and jQuery, as you will be here, you can simply host it in Zendesk Chat.
+If you're only using client-side technologies, as you will be here, you can simply host it in Zendesk Chat.

 Everything is in place to start building.
 In the next tutorial, you'll learn more about the HTML file to be iframed into the chat window.
 You'll change the heading, add a footer, and add some styles to meet the design requirements specified in Planning the app above.
 Get started: Part 2 - Designing the user interface.